kfkaplan/igrins_observability/README.md

-#IGRINS Observability Version 1.6
+# IGRINS Observability Version 1.7
 Written by Kyle Kaplan (@kfkaplan)
-Email: kfkaplan@astro.as.utexas.edu
+Email: kfkaplan@email.arizona.edu

 This python program's main purpose is to create finder charts matching what an observer sees in the FOV of the IGRINS Slit View Camera at the Discovery